ikraamg/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE

 > This game is a virtual implementation of the classic tic-tac-toe game.

+> All public class methods tested with RSpec.

 ## RULES FOR TIC-TAC-TOE